dspv/kit/README.md

 ## FAQ

 **Is this really free?**
 Yes.
 AGPL-3.0 license.
-Use Kit for any purpose, forever.
+Use DevKit for any purpose, forever.

 **What do I pay for in Pro?**
 Automation.
 Free = manual setup/updates.
 Pro = auto-sync, dashboard, PR checks.